 Dennis and Brenda flew on to Calgary.
-Chantal and I went into mandatory quarantine in a half-empty, half-renovated house owned by Chantal’s extended family in Trenton.
+Chantal and I went into mandatory quarantine in a hastily provisioned, half-renovated house owned by Chantal’s extended family in Trenton: a profoundly meaningful gift, for which we will always be grateful.
 We suffered 14 days with suspiciously plague-like symptoms: fever, extreme fatigue, dry cough.
 I lost my sense of smell, and therefore of taste.
 It has yet to return.

 We’re better now, clearly.
 But we have nowhere to go.
 Our retirement plans are in ruins.

 I would expect that a shitstorm of such epic proportion might offer at least a few takeaways.
 Indeed, it did, though they were never immediately apparent.
 After four weeks in mandatory and then self-imposed confinement, Chantal and I have had more than enough opportunity to reflect on the people and events that derailed our lives.
 Here’s what we learned.